searxng/searxng/.github/ISSUE_TEMPLATE/engine-request.md

 **How can SearXNG fetch the information from this engine?**
 <!-- List API URL, example code (using the correct markdown) and more
 that could be useful for the developers in order to implement this engine.
-If you don't know what to write, let this part blank.>
+If you don't know what to write, let this part blank. -->

 **Applicable category of this engine**
 <!-- Where should this new engine fit in SearXNG?
 Current categories in SearXNG: